cel-hu/Buck-It/README.md

 (___TODO__: a brief one or two paragraph, high-level description of your project_)

 Everyone needs a bucket list to keep track of the activities they want to do before a certain deadline.
-It's hard to keep track of a bucket list on paper, especially when you have multiple, so that's where NAME comes in.
+It's hard to keep track of a bucket list on paper, especially when you have multiple, so that's where BuckIt comes in.

-NAME is a web app that will allow users to keep track of multiple bucket lists, such as one to complete before graduating high school, one to complete before graduating college, one before death, etc. Users can register and login, and once logged in, they can create or view their bucket lists.
+BuckIt is a web app that will allow users to keep track of multiple bucket lists, such as one to complete before graduating high school, one to complete before graduating college, one before death, etc. Users can register and login, and once logged in, they can create or view their bucket lists.
 For every list that they have, they can add things or cross things off.

 ## Data Model